-However, release of a student's directory information may be prevented by the parent or an eligible student.
+However, a parent or eligible student may object to the release of a student's directory information.
 This objection must be made in writing to the principal within ten school days of your child's first day of instruction for this school year.
-[See the "Release of Directory Information."]